CODEWITHSUCHET/CODEWITHSUCHET/README.md

 ## ABOUT ME

-I bring **8+ years of professional experience across Sales, Banking, EdTech and Business Development**, combined with hands-on experience across **technology, AI, data and digital products**.
+I bring **8+ years of professional experience across Sales, Banking, EdTech and Business Development**, combined with hands-on experience in **technology, AI, data and digital products**.

 My work sits at the intersection of **business and technology** — understanding business problems, analysing opportunities, evaluating technology solutions and translating ideas into practical implementation.

-My professional direction is focused on **Technology Consulting and Management Consulting**, particularly where business strategy, technology and AI intersect.
+I am now focused on opportunities in **Technology Consulting and Management Consulting**, where business understanding, technology and AI come together to solve complex problems.

 ---